 When analyzing portfolios and making investment decisions and suggestions to clients, McAdam uses fundamental analysis.
 With this method of analysis, an advisor looks at the underlying conditions of a fund or a fund issuer.
 Some of the factors that are considered as part of fundamental analysis include:

 - Reputation of the fund or the management firm

 - How the fund has performed relative to other funds in similar classes

 Once an asset allocation is determined and a portfolio is built, the firm reviews the client’s account regularly as needed.

-McAdam Financial charges either a fixed fee or a fee based on a percentage of assets under management for its financial planning and consulting services.
+Financial planning and consulting fees: McAdam charges either a fixed fee or a fee based on a percentage of assets under management for its financial planning and consulting services.
 While these fees are negotiable, rates for asset-based fees generally range up to 2% of net worth or assets annually.
-They also charge fixed fees from $500 to $25,000 for certain services.
+The firm also charges fixed fees from $500 to $25,000 for certain services.
 Exact rates are determined based on the types of services used and the complexity of the client’s needs.

-The firm charges for its investment management services based on a percentage of assets under management, with fees ranging up to 2.50% annually; this fee is also negotiable.
-In addition to this asset-based fee, clients may incur other costs, including:
+Investment management fees: The firm charges for its investment management services based on a percentage of assets under management, with fees ranging up to 2.50% annually; this fee is also negotiable.
+In addition to this asset-based fee, clients may incur other investment-related costs, including:

 - Transaction fees

 - Short-term redemption fees